viviRbi/vyNote/Javascript-notes.md

 	- Abstraction: we can create abstraction in JS by throw new Error that prevent users from instantiate a new object.
 That obj now can only be use for inheritance

 ### What are the data types in JS?
-- Primitive data type (single value, no behavior): Strings, Numbers (NaN is Number), Bool, Undefined, Null
+- Primitive data type group (single value, no behavior): Strings, Numbers (NaN is Number), Bool, Undefined, Null
-- Reference data type (a group of states): Object, Function
+- Reference data type group(a group of states): Object, Function

 ### What is the type of NaN?
 What is the isNaN function?
 - Type of NaN is number.
 Some array methods like indexOf and findIndex cannot find NaN